 CO combines with hemoglobin in blood to form carboxyhemoglobin, which does not bind oxygen and thus diminishes the body's ability to deliver oxygen to tissues.
 Symptoms include headache, nausea, vomiting, dizziness, fatigue, weakness, confusion, disorientation, visual disturbance, fainting, and seizures.
 Short duration exposure can lead to permanent neurological damage and death.
-Cardiac dysfunction, including arrhythmias, has often been reported in carbon monoxide poisoning.11
+Cardiac dysfunction, including arrhythmias, has often been reported in carbon monoxide poisoning.10

-The OSHA permissible exposure limit to CO is 50 ppm, averaged over an 8-hour period.
+The OSHA permissible exposure limit to CO is 50 ppm, averaged over an eight-hour period.
 NFPA reduced its breathing air specification for carbon monoxide from 10 to 5 ppm in 2008.
 Carboxyhemoglobin will rise to 3.5% in individuals doing heavy work while breathing air with 5 ppm carbon monoxide.
-The ACGIH feels that this level of carboxyhemoglobin reflects a CO concentration to which nearly all workers may be repeatedly exposed without adverse health effects.
+The American Conference of Governmental Industrial Hygienists (ACGIH) feels that this level of carboxyhemoglobin reflects a CO concentration to which nearly all workers may be repeatedly exposed without adverse health effects.

 Hydrocarbon content is a catch-all term for volatile organic chemicals present in breathing air.
 (Methane, the simplest volatile organic compound, is the principal component of natural gas and is excluded in the NFPA definition of hydrocarbon content.
 Its concentration in the atmosphere is approximately 1-2 ppm.)
-Volatile organic chemicals, such as solvents, may have anesthetic properties, generally at concentrations greater than 1%, and at lower concentrations may have significant shortterm or long-term toxicity.
-Volatile organic compounds, with the exception of those compounds containing substantial numbers of fluorine or chlorine atoms, such as Freon or perchlorethylene, are flammable.
 The presence of volatile organic compounds indicates that something is wrong with breathing air production or storage.
 Besides being potentially toxic and flammable, the compounds can also deteriorate breathing air gear.

 Nitrogen (N_2) is an odorless, colorless, tasteless gas that makes up most of the earth's atmosphere (78%).
 It is inert, nonflammable, and non-toxic.
 If the oxygen content of breathing air were reduced below 19.5%, say by blending in nitrogen, nitrogen would be considered an asphyxiant.
+NFPA does not explain the reason for an acceptability range for nitrogen concentration.
 If breathing air is generated through compression of the atmosphere, oxygen and nitrogen ratios do not change.
-NFPA does not indicate why it is necessary to provide a specific acceptability range for nitrogen concentration.

-Water (H_2O) vapor saturation in the air changes with temperature-less water can be held in the air as the temperature decreases.
+Water ($\mathbf{H}2\mathbf{O}$) vapor saturation in the air changes with temperature; less water can be held in the air as the temperature decreases.
 The formation of dew or fog is an example of this phenomenon.
 The dew point is the temperature to which humid air must be cooled for water vapor to condense into water.
 A dew point temperature can also be expressed as a water vapor concentration; for SCBA breathing air, this is regulated at the ppm level.

 While water vapor and liquid water are not directly harmful to users of breathing air, excessive amounts can cause hazards.
 Moisture can corrode breathing air systems and reduce the efficacy of gas purifiers.
-A greater hazard is ice blockage of regulators in cold temperature conditions, whether on land or during cold water diving, e.g., ice diving.
+A greater hazard is ice blockage of regulators in cold temperature conditions, whether on land or during extreme cold water diving.
 As gas expands from the breathing air tank, it cools.
-If the dew point is reached, moisture will condense and then freeze when the surrounding temperature is low, thus blocking the air supply.
+If the dew point is reached, moisture will condense and then freeze if the surrounding temperature is low, thus blocking the air supply.